SmartCampus/middleware/README.md

 - **Data API**, to retrieve physical and virtual sensors data ;
 - **Config**, to easily configure the sensors network ;
 - **Sensors API**, to manage sensors configurations ;
-- (The sensors database that contains sensors data and sensors configurations).
+- The sensors database which contains sensors data and sensors configurations.

 ## How to install it